Iconic Mad Greek Deli in Rock Creek comes down Friday afternoon

 The restaurant officially shuttered its doors in January 2015.

 Then in February 2016, Pondo Kosmas, a man described as friendly, generous and "larger than life," died of a sudden and unexpected brain hemorrhage at age 49.
 A short time later, a vigil was held at what was by then a boarded-up Mad Greek with vigil-goers remembering the Aloha High School graduate.

 They tied balloons to the front of the building and wrote heartfelt messages using Sharpie pens on the restaurant's aging siding.

 But all that changed quickly after noon on Friday as machinery ripped out the remaining trees on the property before taking large chunks from the building itself.

-As dusk began to descend at 4 p.m., all that was left besides a tiny piece of the structure still standing was a pile of debris.
-By late Monday afternoon, an even smaller portion of the building existed as debris was removed.
+As dusk began to descend at 4 p.m. on Friday, all that was left besides a tiny piece of the structure still standing was a pile of debris.
+By late Monday afternoon, that final structure near 185th Avenue was also taken down.

 The property is slated for future development.